Unleash/unleash-proxy-client-swift/README.md

 Update `Sources/Version/Version.swift` with the new version number.
 This version is used in `unleash-sdk` header as a version reported to Unleash server.

-Then, add a Git tag macthing the version number.
+Then, add a Git tag matching the version number.
 Releasing the tag is sufficient for the Swift package manager, but you might also want to ensure CocoaPods users can also consume the code.

 ```sh
 git tag -a 0.0.4 -m "v0.0.4"
 ```

-Please make sure that the tag is pushed to remote.
+Please make sure that the tag is pushed to the remote.

 The next few commands assume that you have CocoaPods installed and available on your shell.